zcessa0/comp0034-wk3/README.md

 COMP0034 2023-24 Week 3 coding activities.

+Updated 22/01/24:

+1. Refactored the methods to add data to the database.
+These are now in a module named 'database_utils.py'
+2. Added 'pseudo' code to illustrate the different types of REST API routes and how to access the HTTP request and return an HTTP response.
+See `psuedo_code_routes.py`.

 ## 1. Preparation

 This assumes you have already forked the coursework repository and cloned the resulting repository to your IDE.